AlexisObel/Ob3l3xy.github.io/_posts/2023-06-08-THM-PassiveRecon.md

 > **Q: Based on Shodan.io, what is the 3rd most common port used for nginx?** 888

-In conclusion, we now understand how passive recon works and the tools that are used to carry it out.
+That concludes THM Passive Reconnaissance.
 Onto the next! &#x1F60A;